Bullseye (Marvel Comics): Dark Avengers

 As a reward for his role during the Skrull invasion, Bullseye is placed on the Dark Avengers and given the costume and codename of Hawkeye.

 On the Dark Avengers' first mission, he kills Morgana le Fey only for the sorceress to return yet again with an army of demons.

 When the Dark Avengers fight a rogue Hulkbuster robot, "Hawkeye" disables the robot after killing its pilot.
 When the robot falls and kills 36 civilians, Osborn reprimands Bullseye for his part in the deaths, to which Bullseye demands credit for his kills.
 "Hawkeye" then goes out and saves a woman from being attacked by three men.
 He kills the men, and the woman inadvertently infuriates him by referring to Osborn as "his boss".
 After he kills the woman, he notices a news crew in a helicopter filming the action.
 He silences the news crew by blowing up the helicopter.

 Bullseye is used to take out his old partner Deadpool.
 Deadpool eventually gains the upper hand and stabs Bullseye through the chest with a meat hook, who later wakes up in a hospital and goes after Deadpool again.
 Deadpool easily avoids Bullseye's attacks, then runs Bullseye down, stopping with one of the vehicle's tires on Bullseye's leg.
 Bullseye pays off Deadpool (under the pretense that Osborn told him to do so) to save himself.

-Elektra stabs Bullseye with his own arrow.

 Bullseye is later given the order by Osborn to eliminate Daredevil, who has been discovered leading the Hand.
 Daredevil (who is going through the trials needed to join the Hand) and Bullseye clash.
 Bullseye booby-traps a building with 100 people in it.
 Daredevil continues to battle Bullseye unaware that the building is rigged and that Bullseye has the detonator.
 When the building explodes, Bullseye escapes and leaves Daredevil to his grief, mocking that if Daredevil had chosen to kill him the people in the building might have been saved.

 Molecule Man turns Bullseye into a pool of water to subdue him; however, as a liquid he still tries to attack Molecule Man.
 He is restored by the Sentry.
 He is also part of the team when they go to Manhattan to look for Noh-Varr.
 The Sentry finds him first but is distracted and leaves the battle later to find Noh-Varr gone.

 Osborn later assigns Bullseye with the duty to kill Lindy Reynolds (Sentry's wife).
-He takes Lindy for a helicopter ride, and strangles and dumps Lindy's body in the ocean.
+He takes Lindy for a helicopter ride, strangles her and dumps her body in the ocean.
 When the Sentry questions him about Lindy's whereabouts, Bullseye claims Lindy committed suicide over the countryside by jumping out of the copter, and the Sentry flies off to find Lindy.